Fellows – a minimum of 600 approved urgent care hours per 3-year cycle. Registrars – a minimum of 400 approved urgent care hours per annum.

 - Emergency departments.

-- Fellows working in a facility offering urgent care that is not already approved should contact the Director of Professional Development who will ask RNZCUC’s Facility Audit Subcommittee to consider approving the facility.
+- Fellows working in a facility offering urgent care that is not already approved should complete this form, and contact the Director of Professional Development who will ask RNZCUC’s Facility Audit Subcommittee to consider approving the facility.

 - If the facility does not cover the full spectrum of urgent care patients and conditions (for example, an adults-only emergency department, or an urgent care facility that does not see infants), Fellows must inform the Director of Professional Development who may, on behalf of the Professional Standards Committee, prescribe additional hours in the deficient area.